MatthiasEschhold/domain-driven-design-cards/docs/mkdocs-en.md

 > Context Mapping Game
 >
-> Finding and defining dependencies between Bounded Contexts based on the Context Mapping method.
+> Find and define dependencies between Bounded Contexts based on the Context Mapping method.

 > Tactical Architecture Game
 >
-> Finding a common architecture plan for implementing Bounded Contexts at the tactical architecture level.
+> Find a common architecture plan for implementing Bounded Contexts at the tactical architecture level.

 All games provide space for communication, knowledge sharing, and moderated professional discussion.
 This promises good decisions considering all relevant perspectives and fosters a team vision and sense of togetherness.